hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-keys: Returns a list of keys from a map
+`keys`: Returns a list of keys from a map